 There are several reasons why endometriosis may cause abdominal bloating:

-- Buildup of endometrial-like tissue can cause inflammation in the abdomen.
-This can result in swelling, water retention, and bloating.
+- A buildup of endometrial-like tissue can cause inflammation in the abdomen, resulting in swelling, water retention, and bloating.

 - The endometrial-like tissue can cover or grow into the ovaries.
-When this happens, trapped blood can form cysts, which may cause bloating.
+Trapped blood can form cysts when this happens, which may cause bloating.

 - Those with endometriosis are more prone to small intestinal bacterial overgrowth (SIBO) and fibroids, which may also lead to bloating.